elastic/elastic-agent/docs/manifests/kustomize-autosharding/README.md

 - `kind: StatefulSet`
 - `hostNetwork: false`

-The Statefulset points to a Fleet policy where only KSM is enabled with URL endpoint of `localhost:8080` and leader election disabled.
+The Statefulset points to a Fleet policy where only KSM is enabled with URL endpoint of `localhost:8080` and the leader election is disabled.

 ![statefulset policy](../../images/ksm-sidecontainer.png)